lululxvi/deepxde/docs/demos/pinn_forward/ode.2nd.rst

     initializer = "Glorot uniform"
     net = dde.nn.FNN(layer_size, activation, initializer)

 Now, we have the PDE problem and the network.
 We build a ``Model``, choose the optimizer, set the learning rate to 0.001, and train the network for 15000 iterations.
-We set the weight of the first initial condition to 0.01, and the weight of the second initial condition and the PDE residual loss to 1.
+We set the weight of the ODE loss to 0.01, and the weights of the two ICs to 1.
 We also compute the :math:`L^2` relative error as a metric during training.

 .. code-block:: python

     model = dde.Model(data, net)
-    model.compile("adam", lr=.001, metrics=["l2 relative error"], loss_weights=[0.01,1,1])
+    model.compile("adam", lr=.001, loss_weights=[0.01, 1, 1], metrics=["l2 relative error"])
     losshistory, train_state = model.train(epochs=15000)